Pythonity/icon-font-to-png/README.md

   --scale SCALE         scaling factor between 0 and 1, or 'auto' for
-                        automatic scaling (default: auto); be careful, as setting it may lead to icons being cropped --color COLOR         HTML color code or name (default: black) --filename FILENAME   name of the output file (without '.png' extension);
+                        automatic scaling (default: auto); be careful, as setting it may lead to icons being cropped --color COLOR         color name or hex value (default: black) --filename FILENAME   name of the output file (without '.png' extension);
                         it's used as a prefix if multiple icons are exported --keep_prefix         do not remove common icon prefix (i.e. 'fa-arrow-